Vrv18/ai-getting-started/README.md

 - `SUPABASE_PRIVATE_KEY` is the key starts with `ey` under Project API Keys
 - Now, you should enable pgvector on Supabase and create a schema.
 You can do this easily by clicking on "SQL editor" on the left hand side on supabase UI and then clicking on "+New Query".
 Copy paste [this code snippet](https://github.com/a16z-infra/ai-getting-started/blob/main/pgvector.sql) in the SQL editor and click "Run".

+f. **Portkey API key**
+- Create a Portkey account [here](https://portkey.ai/)
+- On the [dashboard](https://app.portkey.ai/), under the user settings on the top left, click on "Copy API key"
+- Paste this to the 'PORTKEY_API_KEY' variable

 ### 4. Generate embeddings

 There are a few markdown files under `/blogs` directory as examples so you can do Q&A on them.
 To generate embeddings and store them in the vector database for future queries, you can run the following command: